willothy/nvim-config/README.md

 ## Bloated AND Blazingly Fast™

 - Over 150 plugins
-- Under 15ms startup on my desktop
+- Under 15ms startup on both my desktop and laptop
-- 20-40ms startup time on my laptop
 - Lazy load EVERYTHING.
 Only a few plugins load before UiEnter.
 - I've spent a stupid amount of time optimizing